 Borrowing for college is a fact of life for many students.
-The most recent data on the average student loan debt burden shows that U.S. students owe over $1.49 trillion in outstanding college debt.
-The largest percentage of students (28.1%) borrowed between $10,000 and $25,000.ii So where do you fit into the picture?
+According to the Pew Research Center, in 2019, the average student loan debt burden shows that U.S. students owe over $1.5 trillion in outstanding college debt.
+Per the NCES, in 2018–19, some 43% of first-time, full-time degree/certificate-seeking undergraduate students were awarded loan aid, a 7% point decrease from 2010–11 (50% ).
+Between 2010–11 and 2018–19, the average annual student loan amount for these students decreased by 5%, from $7,700 to $7,300 (in constant 2019–20 dollars).
+So where do you fit into the picture?

 General Student Loan Facts and FAQs

-According to the Pew Research Center, nearly four out of ten U.S. adults between ages 18 and 30 have student loan debt.
+According to the Pew Research Center, nearly one-third of adults under age 30 have student loan debt.
 Let’s learn more about who is borrowing, how much has been borrowed, and what the average student loan monthly payment might be for borrowers.

 How Many College Students Are in Debt?

-According to the most recent data, over 44 million U.S. students have college debt
+According to a 2018 report by the Federal Reserve, over 44 million U.S. students have college debt.

-In 2011-12 (the most recent data), undergraduates borrowed an average of $7,100 in federal student loans.
-Graduate students borrowed an average of $21,400.
+The average loan debt for a bachelor’s degree among the class of 2019 was $28,950, according to the most recent data available from The Institute for College Access & Success.
 These stats are for one year, and don’t reflect the average total debt.
 And, keep in mind that these stats don’t include private student loans that were borrowed.

 What is the Average Student Loan Monthly Payment?